NorfolkGreg/aivuk/README.md

 Theme currently under construction as a first project

 ## Theme Highlights
-A colour scheem which features accents in orange and brown with a warm white background.
+A colour scheme which features accents in orange and brown with a warm white background.

 Header/Menu area include facility for a Site Logo and Site Name and Strap Line